annaozola/portfolio/README.md

 ## About the project

 <p>
   I used this project as a learning experience to try out technologies I hadn't used before.
-It was a lot of fun and of course struggle to build a website from scratch using tools that were foreign to me.
-I would describe the process as a success because I learned a lot.
-Of course, as it always seems to be, designing for yourself tends to be harder than designing for a someone else, so I will always be unhappy with personal designs and keep working on improvements.
-I suppose it's a good thing?
-Can be quite tedious though.
+I found it fun to build a website from scratch with tools that were previously foreign to me.
+As you do with a portfolio, I will keep making new iterations as time goes on.
 </p>
 <!-- README END -->